archiverjs/node-archiver/README.md

 #### addFile(input, data, callback(err))

-Adds a file to the instance's stream.
+Adds a file to the instance.
 Input can be in the form of a text string, buffer, or stream.
-When instance's stream has received, processed, and emitted (as data) the input, callback is fired.
+When the instance has received, processed, and emitted the input, the callback is fired.

 #### finalize(callback(err, bytesWritten))

-Finalizes the instance's stream.
-When stream has closed, callback is fired.
+Finalizes the instance.
+When the instance's stream has finished emitting, the callback is fired.

 ## Zip